Aviafly 2 pilot navigating anti-aircraft fire with collected boosters

 Quick answer

 Open the game, confirm the 96.5% RTP and pick a speed mode (Slow, Normal, Fast, Ultra).
 Pick a stake between $0.10 and $200, then press Spin.
 The biplane flies a pre-set path from 1,024 variants and picks up additive bonuses, multipliers, divider rockets, and sometimes missiles.
 Safe landing locks whatever the running total has accumulated.
-There is no Cash Out decision and no auto-cashout; the round plays itself.
+In testing, there is no cash Out decision and no auto-cashout; the round plays itself.

 1. 01